-The DAPP dog vaccine provides protection against canine distemper, adenovirus, para-influenza and parvo.
-This immunization should be given to puppies at six to eight weeks old.
-To eliminate the possibility of maternal antibody competition, we recommend continuing the DAPP vaccination every three to four weeks until your pup has reached 16 weeks of age.
-We administer this dog vaccine one year after the last puppy shot is given and once every three years afterward.
+This vaccine provides protection against canine distemper, adenovirus, para-influenza and parvo.
+It should be administered to puppies at six to eight weeks and continued every three to four weeks until your pet has reached 16 weeks of age.
+We will dispense this vaccine one year after the last puppy shot is given and once every three years afterward.

 Bordetella, also known as kennel cough, affects your dog’s respiratory system.
 This vaccine is administered through your dog’s nose during their first visit as a puppy.
 Every subsequent vaccine will switch between intranasal and injectable doses.

 Leptospirosis is a bacterial disease that affects both humans and pets.
 This disease is spread through contact with infected wild animals, water, or urine.
 We recommend the first two initial doses be received three weeks apart and then once every year after that to maintain proper protection.

 Rabies is a fatal virus that affects the brain and spinal cord of those infected, both animal and human.
 All pets must be vaccinated for rabies when they receive their first round of puppy shots.
 We will provide an adult booster shot a year after the initial dose, and then once every three years after.

 Not only are all pets required by law to be vaccinated against rabies, but it is also very important to protect your cat and your human family from this deadly virus.
 Kittens receive one initial dose at 12 weeks of age.
 Adult cats receive the Purevax® vaccine every year after that to maximize protection.